1957 Houston Cougars football team: Auburn

 Houston hosted Auburn of the Southeastern Conference for their next game.
 With a perfect 4–0 season record, the Tigers were nationally-ranked in the AP Poll as #5.
 Auburn was coached by seventh-year head coach Ralph Jordan who had led his team to four previous winning seasons with three bowl game appearances, and three finishes in the national rankings.

 Starting with a 71-yard touchdown pass with its first play against Houston, Auburn would eventually crush Houston with a 48–7 win.
 The Cougars' lone touchdown was scored by halfback Paul Sweeten in the second quarter after returning an interception.

 Following the win against Houston, Auburn went on to have an undefeated 10–0 season record.
-They were awarded the national title in the AP Poll, and were ranked as the second-best team in the Coaches' Poll.
+They were awarded the national title in the AP Poll, and were ranked as the second-best team in the coaches' poll.
 As a team on NCAA probation, Auburn was ineligible for a bowl game appearance.

-Mississippi
+Ole Miss

 For its next game, Houston traveled to Mississippi Veterans Memorial Stadium to compete against the Ole Miss Rebels.
 Having competed against Auburn in the previous game, Ole Miss was the second SEC team that Houston played on its schedule.
 The Rebels were coached by eleventh-year veteran Johnny Vaught, and entered the contest with a 5–1 overall record (having only lost to Arkansas of the Southwest Conference).
 Ole Miss was considered to be the favorite, and were nationally-ranked as #14 in the AP Poll.

 Within the first four minutes of gameplay, Ole Miss scored the first touchdown in a rushing play by senior running back Billy Lott.
 In the second quarter, Houston's halfback Billy Ray Dickey scored the sole touchdown with a completed pass thrown by quarterback Paul Sweeten.
 Throughout the third quarter, there were no scores by either side.
 In the third quarter, Ole Miss defensive end Don Williams recovered a fumble from Houston, and the Rebels gained 48 yards.
 In the fourth quarter, Ole Miss starting quarterback Ray Brown scored a touchdown for his team by utilizing a quarterback sneak.
 After Sweeten fumbled at the Houston six-yard line, Ole Miss backup quarterback Bobby Franklin then scored a final touchdown.

 With a win against the Cougars, Mississippi continued their season to eventually finish with a 9–1–1 overall record, and a win against Texas in the 1958 Sugar Bowl.
 Ole Miss finished the season with a #7 national ranking in the AP Poll, and 2nd-place finish in the Southeastern Conference standings.